huynguyen7/Brownian-Motion-Stocks/README.md

 # BROWNIAN-MOTION-STOCKS
-Implementation for Brownian Motion with Monte Carlo method to learn expected price for an input stock and timeframe.
+Implementation for Brownian Motion with Monte Carlo method to learn expected price for an input stock in a given timeframe.

 ## Examples
-An example of using _GOOG_ ticker
+An example of using _GOOG_ ticker.

 ![linr](examples/GOOG.png)